taitep/ember-arch/spec.md

 needs to not be set.

 `S` indicates whether the jump is a subroutine call.
-If it is, the program counter (before the jump) plus one is pushed to the stack.
+If it is, the program counter (before the jump) plus 4 (size of one instruction) is pushed to the stack.

 `A` is the base address, which is added to the offset to decide what address to jump to.